piotrb/codespaces-base/README.md

 # codespaces-base
-This is my base for using CodeSpaces
+This is my base for using Github Codespaces